Zeioth/vim-doxygen/README.md

 ## Improvements
 * If the user tries to open the doxigen web and it has not been generated yet, echo an error.
+* Offer a way to use a local doxyfile.
+* Use the helpers to make sure all directories defined by default work on all operative systems.

 ## Help needed
 * Windows support: It should be functional, but if it isn't, please consider submitting a PR so everyone can benefit.